libanvl/tapanga/Tapanga.CommandLine/README.md

 c:\dotnet-tools\tapanga.exe gen core.ssh go
 ```

-Install other plugin assemblies in the same path as tapanga.exe, or provide the path to the
+Install other plugin assemblies in the same path as tapanga.commandline.dll, or provide the path to the
 directory with the plugin assemblies:

 ```